yufernando/dotfiles/README.md

 5. Post-installation:

 - Relogin to test configuration success.
-- Open vim and run `:PlugInstall` to install plugins.
+- Open vim and run `:PlugInstall` to install plugins for both root and sudo user.

 # Running the scripts separately